-Not only do robots need to understand their surroundings, but they should also be able to cooperate with humans and even predict human actions.
+Not only do robots need to understand their surroundings, they should also be able to cooperate with humans and even predict human actions.
 Applicants should hold a Bachelor of Science degree in computer science, mathematics, automation engineering, signal processing, or a related discipline.

 Students should be familiar with the basics of programming, digital logic and processors.
 The recommended prior learning also includes familiarity with machine learning and control engineering.